Bennet family: Mr Bennet

 Mr Bennet, the patriarch of the Bennet family, is a landed gentleman.
-He is married to Mrs Bennet, the daughter of a Meryton attorney(the late Mr Gardiner Sr.), who brought £5,000 into the marriage as her marriage settlement Together they have five daughters: Jane, Elizabeth ("Lizzy"), Mary, Catherine ("Kitty"), and Lydia.
+He is married to Mrs Bennet, the daughter of a Meryton attorney (the late Mr Gardiner Sr.), who brought £5,000 into the marriage as her marriage settlement.
+Together they have five daughters: Jane, Elizabeth ("Lizzy"), Mary, Catherine ("Kitty"), and Lydia.
 None of the daughters are married at the beginning of the novel.
-The property comprising Mrs Bennet's marriage settlement is not incorporated into the Longbourn estate; and so would not be covered by the legal entail, but could be disposed of amongst the daughters following the deaths of Mr and Mrs Bennet.
-But any expectations of the daughters receiving marriage portions from the Longbourn estate are limited under the terms of the Strict settlement.
+The property constituting Mrs Bennet's marriage settlement is not incorporated into the Longbourn estate; and so would not be covered by the legal entail, but could be disposed of amongst the daughters following the deaths of Mr and Mrs Bennet.
+Mr Bennet had entered into a strict settlement before his marriage which, had he had sisters and brothers, would then have provided dowries and portions for them; but apparently did not then also include provision from the Longbourn estate for marriage portions for future daughters yet to be born to the couple; as these are expected to be specified in a counterpart strict settlement at their son and heir's coming of age.
+But as the Bennet's do not have a son and heir, so there is now no possibility of the estate paying dowries for the Bennet's five daughters.
 As a result of this, young men were dissuaded from marrying her daughters.

 Mrs Bennet is eager to find husbands for her daughters.
 Mr Bennet makes no effort to change the behaviour of his wife or his younger daughters, being more intent on "enjoying the show".